 a CALL message.
 It also sends a CALLINFO message when it sees a CANCEL or BYE

 packet.
 The CALL and CALLINFO messages also indicate whether the call was incoming or outgoing.

 Outgoing calls are supported on some SIP systems.

-Setup-sip2ncid contains instructions for configuring sip2ncid.
+sip2ncid setup contains instructions for configuring sip2ncid.

-Sip2ncid can test for SIP packets on specific ports to find out if your LAN
+Sip2ncid can test for SIP packets on specific ports to find out if your LAN has SIP packets.

 If you have VoIP and no packets, you probabily need to reconfigure your LAN.